AJDelgadillo/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

 # Overview of the analysis:
 The purpose of this assignment is to analyze a dataset of amazon reviews and decide whether or not the positive reviews were biased due to being part of a paid program, called Vine.
+For the assignment I focused on the dataset titled amazon_reviews_us_Books_v1_02.

 First, I created an RDS database in AWS - Amazons cloud service - which was then linked to PGAdmin on my computer.
 In PGAdmin I created tables to hold the customers, products, reviews, and Vine data.